-Your baby should double his/her birth weight by 4 months old.
-By the time your baby turns 1, body weight should be triple the birth weight.
-If your baby or child hasn’t gained weight for three months in a row and is having behavioral, developmental or feeding issues, he or she may be suffering from failure to thrive (also known as faltering weight).
+By the time your baby is four months old, he/she should double his/her birth weight.
+By the time he/she turns one, body weight should be triple that of birth weight.
+If your baby or child hasn't gained weight for three months in a row and is having behavioral, developmental or feeding issues, he or she may be suffering from "failure to thrive".

 Beyond not reaching weight and height growth standards, children failing to thrive may also:

-Failure to thrive typically stems from undernourishment, which may be caused by a variety of things:
+Failure to thrive typically stems from undernourishment which may be caused by a variety of reasons:

 A mixture of medical issues and environmental factors can also lead to failure to thrive.
 If your child has sensitivity to certain foods or suffers from reflux, mealtimes may become stressful for your family and subsequently lead to your child not eating enough food.

-Make an appointment with your pediatrician if you notice any symptoms of failure to thrive in your child.
+Should you notice any symptoms of failure to thrive in your child, call your doctor for an appointment.
 If your doctor determines your child hasn’t been gaining weight or is exhibiting behavioral issues, he or she may ask for a complete health history including feeding history.
 Your doctor may also order blood and/or urine tests.